 Humans perform and invent a vast variety of sexual behaviors.
 Man has the capacity to “make love” and take love-making to a higher social level.

-Animals have many different, hyperspecialized ways to produce offspring.
+Animals have many hyper-specialized ways to produce offspring.
 This is only a brief summary of these reproductive methods:

 • Once in a lifetime

 Monotremes (a type of mammal) lay eggs.
 Placentals and marsupials reproduce with a pouch.

 Sexual intercourse, or the insertion of a penis into a vagina, is the only natural way to reproduce.
 Although there is only one way, the positions a couple may take to perform this act are numerous.

 Long-term marriage is the common standard for society, including the establishment of a family and close family relationships.

 Mother dogs and other animals rarely recognize their offspring when they are fully grown.

 Most animals, including fish, birds, and insects, have no relationship or short contact between generations.